Capital punishment in Taiwan: Temporary moratorium from 2006 to 2009

 These controversial cases apparently influenced the local judicial system.

 After being elected in 2000, President Chen Shui-bian, announced that he supported the abolition of capital punishment in Taiwan.
 In 2001, Justice Minister Chen Ding-nan called for the abolition of capital punishment within Chen's first term, but said that "only when the public accepts abolition" would the government bring forward the necessary legislation.
 Although the death penalty was not abolished during that period, the Justice Ministry released a position statement in 2004 ("The Policy of the Ministry of Justice of Taiwan with Regard to Abolition of the Death Penalty") which envisioned a national dialogue toward the formation of "a popular consensus for abolition" followed by abolition.
 Under Chen, there was a major decline in capital punishment in Taiwan.

-Although the right to abolish the death penalty is held by the Legislative Yuan which is currently dominated by the opposing Pan-blue coalition, as well as being more conservative on this issue, the Democratic Progressive Party government forced a moratorium by not signing death warrants except for serious and noncontroversial cases.
+Although the right to abolish the death penalty is held by the Legislative Yuan which was dominated by the opposing Pan-blue coalition, as well as being more conservative on this issue, the Democratic Progressive Party government forced a moratorium by not signing death warrants except for serious and noncontroversial cases.
 As a result, the number of executions dropped significantly from 2002.
-In an October 2006 interview, Chen Ding-nan's successor Shih Mao-lin (施茂林) said he would not sign any death warrants for the 19 defendants who had already been sentenced to death by the Supreme Court, because their cases were still being reviewed inside the Ministry.
+In an October 2006 interview, Chen Ding-nan's successor Morley Shih said he would not sign any death warrants for the 19 defendants who had already been sentenced to death by the Supreme Court, because their cases were still being reviewed inside the Ministry.

 These conditions remained in effect until Chen Shui-bian's tenure expired on May 20, 2008.

 In May 2008, Chen Shui-bian's successor Ma Ying-jeou nominated Wang Ching-feng as the Minister of Justice.
 Wang opposed capital punishment and delayed every case delivered to the Minister's Office.
 Until March 2010, a total of 44 prisoners given death sentences by the Supreme Court were detained by the Ministry but Wang still publicly announced her strong opposition to capital punishment during media interviews.
 This caused controversy and the consensus suddenly broke after entertainer Pai Bing-bing (whose daughter Pai Hsiao-yen was kidnapped and murdered in 1997) held a high-profile protest against Wang.
 Wang, who originally refused to step down, bowed to social pressure and resigned on March 11, 2010.
-Wang's successor Tseng Yung-fu (曾勇夫) promised premier Wu Den-yih that he would resume executions.
+Wang's successor Tseng Yung-fu promised premier Wu Den-yih that he would resume executions.
 On April 30, 2010, Tseng Yung-fu ordered four executions, ending the four-year moratorium.
-As of April 2, 2020, 35 executions have been carried out since 2010.